“I just tried this and it was phenomenal!!!! And it was so quick and easy. Definitely something I’ll be keeping in the fridge.” ~ Heather

 - Put an immersion blender down into the jar, and turn on.
 Blend, pulling up as you go, until the dressing has emulsified.
 This will only take a few seconds.
 Give it a stir, and then taste to adjust the seasoning.
 Tasting is key to getting it just perfect.
 You may want a little more anchovy, or lemon.
 I always add more cracked pepper.

-- Keep refrigerated and eat within a few weeks.
+- Keep refrigerated and eat within two weeks.